Linn Sondek LP12

 The Linn Sondek LP12 (often shortened to Sondek or LP12) is a transcription turntable produced by Glasgow-based Linn Products, manufacturers of hi-fi, home theatre, and multi-room audio systems.
-Its name is derived from the 12" vinyl LP (long play gramophone record).
+Its name is derived from the 12-inch vinyl LP (long play gramophone record).

 Hi-Fi Choice reviewers voted the LP12 "the most important hi-fi component ever sold in the UK" and The Absolute Sound ranked it the second most significant turntable of all time in 2011.
 (Note: After the Acoustic Research XA.)
 Linn named their flagship CD player the Sondek CD12.

 History

 The Sondek LP12 turntable, introduced in 1972, uses a suspended sub-chassis design and a patented tightly toleranced single-point bearing.
 The LP12 has evolved since its introduction, but its basic suspended sub-chassis design has remained.
 The design was identical to the Ariston RD11 and similar to the Thorens TD150, both in turn based on the Acoustic Research XA turntable that was launched in 1961.
 The XA was created by renowned audio pioneer Edgar Villchur.

 The thinking at the time was that the most important component of a high-end audio system is the loudspeakers.
 Linn presented an important challenge to that by claiming that the source (i.e. the turntable) was the most important part of the system.

 Ivor Tiefenbrun has talked about how Sondek derives from the term "sound deck" to emphasise the revolutionary concept that the turntable, the "deck", is responsible for the sound quality.
 Some report the original name was just Sondek without the LP12.

 Linn didn't invent the turntable, we simply understood that there was more information on an LP record than people were capable of accessing, so we applied our understanding of engineering to extracting it.